 If you miss the grades you need for your firm and insurance, your application will be moved into Clearing.
-Eight of the 15 top-ranked unis are already confirmed in Clearing this year, so you'll have plenty of options.
+Plenty of high-ranking universities are in Clearing this year, so you'll have plenty of options.
 Make sure you read our guide to Clearing so you can be ready whatever happens.

 You can also sign up for Clearing email alerts so that universities can contact you about course places that will interest you.

 Your results might go the other way and be much better than you expected.
 In this case, you could be eligible for Adjustment.
 This is where you can find a place at a potentially better university; read our guide to Adjustment to see if this might be right for you.

 4. Chat in the official results day thread

 Buzzing for results day?
 Feeling the nerves?
 You’re not alone – our A-level results day countdown thread is constantly busy throughout the run-up to results day.